The leaders your company deserves

-Our research shows that, incredibly, most companies are just as likely to be disappointed with someone they promote as they are with someone they hire.
-We’ve found that only about 25% of people promoted turn out to be A players in jobs with significantly increased responsibility!
+Our research, conducted over several decades, shows that most companies are as likely to be disappointed with someone they promote, as they are with someone they hire new.
+In fact, only 25 percent of people promoted turn out to be A players once they assume increased responsibilities in their new roles.